Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 The CPKC fan experiences beyond The Rink include the First Tee Long Putt Challenge, golf-inspired carnival games, Autograph Alley presented by Golf Town, and two Brooke Brigade viewing zones that give juniors front-row access to the 1st and 15th greens.
 Participants also get t-shirts, snacks, and drinks, making it a full-on fan experience for all.

-So whether you're chasing the thrill of the leaderboard, enjoying the festival atmosphere, or simply looking for a unique day out with family and friends, the CPKC Women's Open delivers a chance to see the world's best up close while making memories that last long after the final putt.
+So whether you're chasing the thrill of the leaderboard, enjoying the festival atmosphere, or simply looking for a unique day out with family and friends, the CPKC Women's Open delivers a chance to see the world's best up close while creating memories that last.

-And hey, keep your stick on the ice.
+And remember -- keep your stick on the ice.

 *On a personal note, Marie and I feel a connection here -- Mississaugua saw revisions in 1919 by Donald Ross, the same mind behind [Kenosha Country Club](https://www.kenoshacountryclub.com/).
 Anyone who's played the restored Kenosha or another Ross course knows how effortlessly his designs merge with the natural terrain.*